vinzzent/simple-binned-chart/USAGE.md

 * **Value (Required):** This is the numeric measure you want to aggregate and display on the Y-axis.
 For instance, if you're binning by age, the value could be the *average* number of doctor visits or the *total* sales amount for each age group. **This field must contain a numeric measure.**
 * **Extra Tooltip:** You can add an additional measure here.
 Its aggregated value will appear in the tooltip when you hover over a bar, providing extra context.

 Once you drag data into the first two fields, the chart will automatically render.
-If no data is provided, a helpful landing page will guide you on what to do next.
+If no data is provided, a landing page will guide you on what to do next.

 ### **Formatting Your Chart**